Engineering Construction Industry Training Board

 Evidence-Based Approach: ECITB requires robust evidence of training completion (attendance sheets, certificates) and values applications that show clear outcomes and transferable skills development.

 Industry Relevance: Priority given to training that improves productivity and safety, with particular emphasis on net zero transition skills.
-CEO Andrew Hockey emphasizes the challenge of “ensuring the UK has an engineering workforce capable of delivering the energy transition.”
+CEO Andrew Hockey emphasises the challenge of “ensuring the UK has an engineering workforce capable of delivering the energy transition.”

 Partnership Approach: Applications through approved training providers often have higher success rates due to established relationships and proven delivery capability.